mysterymath/lcc6502/README.md

 * Wide character constants are treated identically to integer character constants, except their value is of type wchar_t.

+* No additional character escape sequences are defined by the implementation beyond those required by the standard.

 ## For More Details

 ### Prototype ([prototype/](prototype/))